endurantgames/cosmiclegends/src/classes/knight.md

 At the start of Volume 1, choose an ability from this list.

 ::::::::::: ability-list ::::::::::::

+Team, Together!

+:   You are a natural leader.
+    Add 2 to the Dice Pool to add to the Teamwork Pool.

+Toughness

+:   Your training focuses on increasing your ability to
+    withstand pain.
+Increase your maximum Health to 12.

 Trick Arrows

 :   You have specialized weapons, each for a different job.